ulflulfl/homeautomation/MAX98357_Media_Player.md

 | DIN | green | 25 |
 | BCLK | yellow | 27 |
 | LRC | white | 26 |

+Be careful to use the correct pin numbers on the ESP32.
+I'm using a nodemcu board, the pin numbering on other ESP32 boards may differ.

 More infos about connecting the hardware: https://circuitdigest.com/microcontroller-projects/esp32-based-internet-radio-using-max98357a-i2s-amplifier-board